HIPAA Privacy Practices

-For more information: If you have questions and would like additional information, you may contact Denise Dunn, Chief Privacy Officer at 804-225-3396.
+For more information: If you have questions and would like additional information, you may contact Glenn Schmitz, CISSP Chief Information Security Officer.

 If you believe your privacy rights have been violated, you may file a complaint by contacting Deb Lochart, Acting DBHDS Human Rights Director, or the human rights advocate for the specific facility where you have a concern (click on the link for state facilities to obtain numbers to request more specific facility contact information).